Local Journalism Initiative

 The federal government has now made public the composition of the Initial Recipients (IRs) of the Local Journalism Initiative (LJI).

 The Community Radio Fund of Canada (CRFC) will be representing the Community Media Coalition (CMC) as an Initial Recipient for the LJI.
-The CMC includes representatives from the National Ethnic Press and Media Council of Canada (NEPMCC), the Canadian Association of Community Television Users and Stations (CACTUS), and the National Community and Campus Radio Association (NCRA).
+The CMC includes representatives from the news industry segments that are supported by the CRFC as part of the Local Journalism Initiative.

 We will be administering the program for the following media sectors: